10-3-pursuit/project-inventory-web-application/readme.md

 - use [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to persist your data and load that data into the application each time it refreshes
 - If a field is missing a value, provide a default value when a resource is created on the page. (such as an image placeholder)
 - Incorporate complex CSS properties like [transition effects](https://css-tricks.com/almanac/properties/t/transition/).
+- use helper functions to allow each function to have a single concern.
 - Create a Footer that sticks to the bottom of the browser window even if all elements have been removed.
   In this example, clicking "In Stock" or "Out of Stock" will toggle the value for that book.
 Notice how the label is visually distinctive depending on the status of the book.